FooSoft/yomichan-anki/README.md

 # Yomichan #

-A while ago I started working on an [Anki](http://ankisrs.net/) plugin in an attempt to solve various annoyances I encountered when trying to read Japanese books on my computer.
-Yomichan is the result of my efforts and makes Japanese sentence/vocabulary mining trivial.
-It can be used in conjunction with the [Yomichan extension for Chrome](/projects/yomichan-chrome-ext) to further enhance your learning experience by enabling flash card creation directly from the Chrome web browser.
+Yomichan is an [Anki](http://ankisrs.net/) plugin built to solve the various annoyances I encountered when trying to read Japanese books on my computer.
+This tool makes vocabulary mining trivial by allowing you to focus on your reading.
+Yomichan can be used in conjunction with [Yomichan for Chrome](https://foosoft.net/projects/yomichan-chrome-ext) to further enhance your learning experience by enabling flash card creation from your web browser.

 ## Motivation ##